 Last week I had the pleasure to be at the Front End Innovation Europe conference, to give a key note on moving towards an eco-system of value creation with consumers.
-An interesting subject inviting speakers from a range of industries, this was bound to be a fascinating session.
+While much attention is around the products emerging from the process, by far the bigger and more enduring impact is the one on the very fabric of the company and its culture.

-Regarding the most successful products we certainly have several that fall into that category, but I believe the largest impact has been the culture change which lead-user innovation has caused within LEGO, making us more community focused and inviting users in to explore a number of product ranges and new models with us.
-The Mindstorms NXT is an enduring example of what a great product can emerge from a lead-user process.
+Some of the products emerging from the process are of course the Mindstorms NXT is an enduring example of what a great product can emerge from a lead-user process.
 The LEGO hobby train was a complete lead-user effort with minimal involvement from LEGO and launched the train category as a user-collaboration platform.
-As we developed the infrastructure for mass customisation with LEGO Factory and Digital designer – we can now begin to use that platform to involve our users in the task of building LEGO Universe, a multi-player online game.
+As we developed the infrastructure for mass customisation with LEGO Factory and Digital designer – we could also use that platform to involve our users in the task of building LEGO Universe, a multi-player online game, later mothballed due to an inflexible business model.
 LEGO Architecture is but one example of opening up our business platform for collaboration with the fan community and moving towards an eco-system of value creation.
 In other areas lead-users and community in general are part of the product development process, thus increasingly blurring the boundaries of what is purely an in-house effort and what is a collaborative effort.

 This openness in general has created a better innovation process, which takes a starting point in user needs and involves users in solving that need, so products are more relevant and more appealing to users all over, which translates to better business.
 For us some of the greatest learnings have been the value that the community brings, not just in all the creativity and content the community produces, but what an enabler of cultural change the community can be.
 Many LEGO colleagues have been to fan events, met fans and worked with them and have been transformed by the experience, realising the wider context of the activities each of us are involved in and being humbled by the skill and talent out there – determined to respect and cherish the individuals fuelling this huge creative power.